avajs/ava/readme.md

 ### Creating tests

 To create a test you call the `test` function you imported from AVA.
 Provide the optional title and implementation function.
 The function will be called when your test is run.
-It's passed an [execution object](#t) as its first and only argument.
+It's passed an [execution object](#t) as its first argument.
 By convention this argument is named `t`.

 ```js
 import test from 'ava';